 - Liability of the medicine to act on the human body

-This additional procedure significantly increases the time, cost and complexity involved in the product approval process of the medical device.
+This additional procedure significantly increases the time, cost, and complexity involved in the product approval process of the medical device.
 However, medicinal components come with their own risks.
-Assurance that medical devices which are used by patients and the general public are safe and effective is everybody’s goal.
+Assurance that medical devices that are used by patients and the general public are safe and effective is everybody’s goal.

 If you would like to discuss this issue further with us, then please call us on 00353 52 61 76706 or complete your details below.